Andrei0872/my-dev-notes/notebooks/ngrx.md

   interface AppSate { users: UserState; }
   ```

-* (Add as paragraph) why you should avoid shallow copying
-  where you have a custom selector, which takes a `userSelector`  that depends on `feat.users`.
-  when adding a new user to `feat.users`, if you're not creating a new instance of that array, the **projection function** of `userSelector`
-  will return the memoized value, because the reference would be same! :)

 #### Using custom selectors

 Instead of only selecting properties, sometimes you might want to have **more control** on the situation.